marcelm/cutadapt/doc/guide.rst

 adapter matches is kept.

 With ``--action=retain``, the read is trimmed, but the adapter sequence itself is not removed.
-Up- and downstream sequences are removed in the same way as for the ``trim`` action.
+Up- or downstream sequences are removed in the same way as for the ``trim`` action.
 For linked adapters, both adapter sequences are kept.

 .. note::